-- (1) Purpose.
-The Industrial District is established to provide areas for industrial uses that are likely to produce noise, odor, vibration, glare, or other potentially adverse effects on nearby low intensity uses and properties. - (2) Authorized Uses. - (a) Any use authorized in the Light Industrial District.
-See § 17.14(2). - (b) Heavy manufacturing, processing, and assembly of large materials and products. - (c) Commercial transport trailers or containers to be placed and used for business related storage. - (d) Electric generating facilities and power plants producing energy derived from non-renewable energy resources. - (e) Renewable energy generation serving onsite or offsite properties. - (f) Other uses clearly incidental to the conduct of any of the above uses on the premises. - (g) Other uses of similar character and intensity to uses in § 17.15(2).
+- (d) Energy generating facilities and power plants producing energy derived from non-renewable energy resources. - (e) Renewable energy generation serving onsite or offsite properties. - (f) Other uses clearly incidental to the conduct of any of the above uses on the premises. - (g) Other uses of similar character and intensity to uses in § 17.15(2).
 Such uses shall satisfy the district purpose in § 17.15(1). - (3) Conditional Uses.
-Subject to § 17.20. - (a) Abattoirs and slaughterhouses. - (b) Acid manufacturing. - (c) Cement, lime, gypsum, or plaster of paris manufacturing. - (d) Distillation of Bones. - (e) Explosives manufacturing or storage. - (f) Fat rendering and meat byproduct processing. - (g) Fertilizer manufacturing. - (h) Garbage, rubbish, offal, or dead animal reduction or dumping. - (i) Garbage, trash, or recycling transfer stations or facilities. - (j) Glue manufacturing. - (k) Junk or salvage yards.
-See § 17.04(22). - (I) Petroleum refining. - (m) Smelting of tin, copper, zinc, or iron ores. - (n) Stockyards and livestock feedlots, subject to the conditions provided by § 17.10(9).
+Subject to § 17.20. - (a) Abattoirs and slaughterhouses, except for the slaughter of poultry. - (b) Acid manufacturing. - (c) Cement, lime, gypsum, or plaster of paris manufacturing. - (d) Distillation of Bones. - (e) Explosives manufacturing or storage. - (f) Fat rendering and meat byproduct processing. - (g) Fertilizer manufacturing. - (h) Garbage, rubbish, offal, or dead animal reduction or dumping. - (i) Garbage, trash, or recycling transfer stations or facilities. - (j) Glue manufacturing. - (k) Junk or salvage yards.
+See § 17.04(226). - (I) Petroleum refining. - (m) Smelting of tin, copper, zinc, or iron ores. - (n) Stockyards. and livestock feedlots, subject to the conditions provided by § 17.10(9). - (o) Asphalt or concrete plants. - (p) Mines, Quarryquarries, and Ggravel Ppits.

-- (o) Asphalt or concrete plants. - (p) Mines, quarries, and gravel pits. - (q) Sawmills and lumberyards. - (r) Papermills. - (s) Any use authorized by 17.15(2) generating more than 200 vehicle trips per day. - (4) Dimensional Standards.
+- (q) Sawmills and lumberyards. - (r) Papermills. - (s) Any use authorized by 17.15(2) generating more than 200 vehicle trips per day. - (4) Dimensional Standards.
 The following dimensional standards shall apply to structures: - (a) Height.
 There shall be a maximum height of 60 feet. - (b) Setback.
-Highway setback lines as provided in § 17.18 or as established on a recorded subdivision plat or right-of-way plat. - (c) Side yard.
-There shall be a minimum side yard on both sides of the structure of 20 feet. - (d) Rear yard.
+Highway setback lines as provided in § 17.1806 or as established on a recorded subdivision plat or right-of-way plat. - (c) Side yard.
+There shall be a minimum side yard on both sides of the structure of 10 $\frac{20}{10}$ feet. - (d) Rear yard.
 There shall be a rear yard having a minimum depth of 25 feet. - (e) Residential setback.
-Structures associated with an industrial use require a minimum setback of 50 feet from existing residences. - (f) Residential safety and groundwater protection setback.
+Structures associated with an industrial use require a minimum setback of 50 feet from existing residences. - (f) Residential safety and water protection setback.
 Structures associated with the following intense industrial uses established after (DATE) shall be located a minimum of 400 feet away from all pre-existing dwellings and associated water supply wells located on neighboring parcels and 100 feet from parcel boundaries: - 1.
 Acid manufacturing. - 2.
 Explosives manufacturing or storage. - 3.
 Munitions manufacturing. - 4.
 Pesticide and fertilizer manufacturing. - 5.
 Petroleum refining and petrochemical manufacturing. - 6.
-Industrial chemical manufacturing.

-17.16 Manufactured Home Community District.

-- (1) Purpose.
+Industrial chemical manufacturing. - 17.16 Manufactured Home Community District.
+In the Manufactured Home Community District no building or premises shall be used and no building shall hereafter be erected or structurally altered unless otherwise provided in this chapter. - (1) Purpose.
 The Manufactured Home Community District is established to provide areas for manufactured home communities and safe, healthful conditions for residents of manufactured home communities. - (2) Manufactured Home Community Plan.
 All newly created Manufactured Home Communities and expansions of existing communities after adoption of this chapter must meet the following permit requirements and standards.
 After submission and approval of a Manufactured Community Plan, the Department shall issue a permit.
 A Manufactured Community Plan must address the following: